Cobberdog Coats

 The Australian Cobberdog coat description and characteristics were derived from the Angora goat!

-There are three types of coats in Australian Cobberdogs; fleece, wool and smooth.
-These different coat types have slightly different appearances.
+We have two types of coats in our Australian Cobberdogs; fleece and wool.
+These different coat types have very slightly different appearances.
 Regardless of the type of coat, every Australian Cobberdog shares the same positive personality traits for which they were specifically bred, these being gentle nature, intuition, intelligence, and deep connection with humans.